Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility

 \subsubsection{Notation}

 Let $Y^*$ denote the outcome of interest and $T^*$ denote a continuous treatment variable.
 We allow both $Y^*$ and $T^*$ to be mismeasured.
-Also let $X$ denote a $k\times 1$ vector of covariates that are correctly measured.
+Also, let $X$ denote a $K\times 1$ vector of covariates that are correctly measured.

-All of the parameters that we consider are features of the joint distribution $\F_{Y^*T^*|X}$.
+All of the parameters that we consider are features of the joint distribution $\F_{Y^*T^*\mid X}$.
 Later, our identification arguments will center on identifying this joint distribution.
 For now, notice that, in the absence of measurement error, this joint distribution is directly identified by the sampling process.
 In the presence of measurement error, identifying this distribution is non-trivial.
-We take this issue up in \Cref{sec:3} below, but for now we consider a wide variety of parameters in the intergenerational income mobility literature and in the continuous treatment effect literature that are features of this joint distribution and can therefore be obtained if this joint distribution is identified.
+We take this issue up in \Cref{sec:3} below, but for now, we consider a wide variety of parameters that are features of this joint distribution and can, therefore, be obtained if this joint distribution is identified.

-We divide the parameters in this section into two categories that we call: \textit{Conditional Distribution-type} parameters and \textit{Copula-type} parameters.
-The first category includes parameters from the treatment effects literature (e.g., quantile treatment effects and dose response functions) as well as counterfactual distributions and distributional policy effects.
+We divide the parameters in this section into two categories that we call \textit{Conditional Distribution-type} parameters and \textit{Copula-type} parameters.
+In the context of intergenerational mobility, the first category includes parameters such as the fraction of children whose income is below the poverty line as a function of parents' income; we can also consider this parameter after adjusting for differences in the distribution of characteristics (e.g., race and education) across different values of parents' income.
+Another parameter in this class is quantiles of child's income conditional on parents' income and other background characteristics (or after adjusting for differences in other background characteristics).
+This category also includes parameters from the treatment effects literature (e.g., quantile treatment effects and dose-response functions) as well as counterfactual distributions and distributional policy effects.
 These types of parameters are of general interest in the case where a researcher is interested in the effect of a continuous treatment on features of the distribution of some outcome.
-These sorts of parameters are also of interest in the particular case of intergenerational mobility.
-One parameter in this category is the fraction of children whose income is below the poverty line as a function of parents' income; we also can consider this parameter after adjusting for differences in the distribution of characteristics (e.g., race and education) across different values of parents' income.
-Another parameter in this class is quantiles of child's income conditional on parents' income and other background characteristics (or after adjusting for differences in other background characteristics).